-In quasi-experimental comparison group studies and random assignment studies with high attrition, the use of well-matched treatment and comparison groups can minimize the bias in the impact estimates.
+In quasi-experimental comparison group studies and random assignment studies with high attrition, the use of well-matched treatment and comparison groups can minimize the risk of bias in the impact estimates.
 Therefore, in order to receive the moderate study rating, quasi-experimental comparison group studies and random assignment studies with high attrition are required to demonstrate that the intervention and comparison groups were similar at baseline (p > .05, two-tailed test) on three key demographic characteristics: age or grade level, gender, and race/ethnicity.
-Studies are also required to establish baseline equivalence on at least one behavioral outcome measure (for example, rates of sexual initiation), unless the study sample was too young (that is, younger than age 14 or eighth grade) at baseline to expect that such behaviors were measured.
+For studies with sample members at least 14 years old at baseline (or eighth grade or higher), the study authors must also establish baseline equivalence on at least one behavioral outcome measure (for example, rates of sexual initiation).
+This criterion is not applied to studies with younger sample members because rates of sexual risk behaviors are typically low for this age group.

 Only those outcomes for which baseline equivalence is established are considered for possible evidence of program effectiveness.
 For example, if a study examined program impacts on three relevant outcome measures-sexual initiation, contraceptive use, and pregnancy-but established baseline equivalence for only one of the three measures (sexual initiation), the study meets the criteria for a moderate study rating, but only the impact findings for that one outcome measure (sexual initiation) are considered for possible evidence of program effectiveness.
-Studies are also required to control for these measures in their analyses, to ensure that any marginal differences in outcome measures at baseline did not bias the impact estimates at follow up.
+Studies are also required to control for these measures in their analyses, to ensure that any marginal differences in outcome measures at baseline did not bias the impact estimates at follow-up.